isaacarnault/terraform-cloud/Part_1_Get_Started.md

 Create a new Workspace > Version control workflow.<br>

-Connect to VCS : choose `Github` since you now have a Github account.
+Connect to VCS: choose `Github` since you now have a Github account.

 <details>
 <summary>🔵 See output</summary>